FruitShare Outreach and Development Specialist

 A decade ago, the organization was founded as a mobile greenhouse with the idea that food can be grown in creative spaces in urban environments.
 As we still have the bus, our programming has evolved and continues to support community engagement in food production and the ever-present issues of healthy food and nutrition access.

 This is a fantastic opportunity for someone who is looking to become an active participant in the local food movement in SLC.
-We are seeking the right candidate who is ready to take on this leadership role and work with our team to develop our organization to the next stage in our growth.
+We are seeking the right candidate who is ready to dive into our team and our community to help develop our FruitShare program and outreach for our organization.
 This person must be highly organized, have great time management skills, demonstrate flexibility in a small non-profit work setting, has a strong work ethic and is passionate about food.

 The job description that follows is our best understanding of this role, but of course, responsibilities may change over time depending on the growth of the organization and the strengths of the selected candidate.

 This is a full time 40/week position with a one year AmeriCorps VISTA commitment.
 Directly reports to the Executive Director.